Panda88CO/UDI-RPITempSensors/README.md

 ### Installation instructions
 Install from node server store
-Use customer config to set default temp unit and names of probes
+Use customer config to set default temp unit and names of probes Added support for offset for each probe - offset is specified in unit chosen

 ### Notes
 Sends a heartbeat back to ISY during shortpoll